 Should Britain leave the EU?

-The resignation of some high profile members of the government, including Boris Johnson and David Davies over the Chequers agreement, has put Theresa May in a very difficult situation.
+First, the resignation of some high profile members of the government, including Boris Johnson and David Davies over the Chequers agreement, and then the vote of no confidence within her party, have put Theresa May in a very difficult situation.
 She is navigating between those who desire a hard Brexit and those who want a second Brexit referendum and remain in the EU.
 The negotiations to break up from the EU seem also to have stagnated, as the "cherry picking" approach that Theresa May and some members of the cabinet defend may not be acceptable for the EU negotiating team.
 Despite having triggered article 50 and pledged that the UK will abandon the EU, the future scenario after the divorce seems more uncertain than ever.
 Was it really the right decision?

 History of Brexit